airships: north pole quest | The Game

 Of course, we had to include the N-1.
 It was, in 1926, the winner!
 It crossed mountains, seas, and eternal ice, challenging the elements and dealing with the difficulties of both logistics and expenses, but managed to drop the flags of Norway, the United States, and Italy on the North Pole.
 Compact, light, easy to handle, it proved, in the hands of three great explorers, to be suitable for the extreme task.
 Its twin, the N-4 Italia, repeated the achievement in 1928.
 But bad weather and head winds caused its loss, after contact with the ground which left part of the airship and crew on the ice while the remainder floated away and were never found.

-Adding Japan to the game was a deliberate stretch.
-The Empire, at the end of the Great War, was pursuing a modernization that led it to become a new world power.
-The Nieuport AT-2 was not fully suitable for a polar flight, but we included it as a symbol of that series of airships that Japan would develop (especially with the help of Italy).
+Adding Japan to the game was a deliberate stretch: at the end of the Great War the Empire was pursuing a modernization that led it to become a new world power.
+The Nieuport AT-2 was not fully suitable for a polar flight, but we included it as a symbol of that series of airships that Japan would have developed (especially with the help of Italy).
 Japan’s desire for world recognition makes it a natural competitor for the “race” to the North Pole.

 When in 1924 the N-1, not yet named Norge, still did not know of the world fame that awaited it, the ZR-1 inspired unlimited confidence to push US President Calvin Coolidge to approve a plan for a flight to the North Pole.
 This immense airship turned out to be unexpectedly fragile, and shocked America with its sudden tragic end.
 However, on the game board, the miniature of the Shenandoah, the “Daughter of the Stars”, stands out unmistakably.

-Imperial Russia had closely followed the evolution of aeronautical technology, and actually commissioned an airship to fight back against Napoleon in 1812.
-(It did not work.)
-By 1869, Russia had a successful airship flight.
-This was followed by the purchase of dirigibles (in France, England and Germany) and the development of their own original designs.
-One of them was the Albatross, a semi-rigid airship made by Izhorsky in 1912.
-It had a volume of 339,000 ft3 (9,600 m3), a length of 253 ft (77 m), a diameter of 49 ft (15 m) and a speed of 68 km / h.
-The Albatross was rebuilt after an accident and renamed Albatross-II.
-With the October Revolution, the newborn Soviet air force, Voenno-ozdušnye Sily, took charge of the airships that survived the Great War, and new projects were added, such as the Red Star and the VI October.
-The dream of a fleet of dirigibles already existed, but to see good performance airships built, the USSR had to wait until the 1930s (and the help of the Italian designer Umberto Nobile).
+Imperial Russia closely followed the evolution of aeronautical technology—and as early as 1812, even commissioned an airship to use against Napoleon.
+(It didn’t work.)
+By 1869, however, Russia had achieved its first successful airship flight.
+This early interest led to the purchase of dirigibles from France, England, and Germany, as well as the development of original domestic designs.
+One notable example was the Albatross, a semi-rigid airship built by Izhorsky in 1912.
+It had a volume of 339,000 ft³ (9,600 m³), a length of 253 ft (77 m), a diameter of 49 ft (15 m), and a top speed of 68 km/h.
+After sustaining damage in an accident, it was rebuilt and returned to service as Albatross-II.
+Following the October Revolution, the newly formed Soviet Air Force (Voenno-ozdushnye Sily) inherited the surviving airships from the Great War.
+New projects were soon launched, including Red Star and VI October, reflecting a growing ambition for a national airship fleet.

 As for Japan, the USSR had great plans for developing a fleet of airships, but in 1924 it was still relying on surviving machines from the Great War.
 The Albatross-II included in the game, like the Japanese AT-2, was unsuitable for long duration flights.
 It was slow, small, and underpowered.
 Post Revolutionary Russia, however, has several advantages.
 It has a huge territory, with many bases in the Arctic, plus a host of scientists and explorers who will allow it to be a very capable opponent.

-While many people remember that the world’s first hot air balloon rose from the ground in France, (Montgolfier brothers, 1783), far fewer are aware that the first powered and controlled airships also happened in France (the word “dirigible” itself comes from the French word diriger, meaning to “direct or steer).
-Jules Henri Giffard took advantage of earlier designs and built a small steam engine to provide power.
-His flight, in September of 1852, was 51 years before the Wright Brothers, but the airship was very slow and unable to travel against any significant wind.
-Still, it was the first!
+Many people remember that the world’s first hot air balloon took flight in France thanks to the Montgolfier brothers (1783), but few are aware that the first motorized and controlled airships were created in France.
+The word “airship” itself, in fact, etymologically refers to the French “diriger,” meaning “to direct/govern.”
+Jules Henri Giffard used previous designs to build a small steam engine to provide power: his first flight, in September 1852, took place 51 years before that of the Wright brothers; however, the airship was very slow and unsuitable for flying in strong winds.
+Despite this, it holds the record!

 After the Great War, while most of French airship effort was on non-rigid (dirigible) or semi-rigid airships, such as the Astra Torres and the Zodiacs, but everyone involved realized the difficulties of polar exploration strongly suggested a rigid airship– like a Zeppelin– would be safer and more successful.
 The best choice for that was a German machine, received in 1922 to compensate for war damage.
 The LZ121 Nordstern was a compact, robust, modern rigid Zeppelin airship.
 Renamed as Mediterranée, it will be a strong competitor in the North Pole Quest.